pandem2/pandem-source/README.md

 # PANDEM - Source
-Manage heterogeneous data sources for pandem 2 project.
+Integrate heterogeneous publuc health surveillance data sources into a coherent data base for PANDEM-2 project.

 ## Description
 Identify, map and integrate multiple pandemic related data into a coherent pandemic-management database.
 Developed within the H2020 project PANDEM-2, Pandem-Source allows users to systematically capture, standardize and analyze data coming from international and national surveillance databases, participatory surveillance projects, social networks and mass media.
 This tool is focused on flexibility so adding new sources or variables can be easily done as is required during a pandemic episode.

+## Target users
+Public health data experts and data managers needing integrate several surveillance data.

 ## Approach
 Data integration follow a semantic approach.
-Data sources just need to be described using a Data Labelling Schema (DLS) file that specifies the acquisition chennel (URL, git, local file or script) the format and how to map the input data to Pandem-Source variables.
+Data sources need to be described using a Data Labelling Schema (DLS) file that specifies the acquisition chennel (URL, git, local file or script) the format and how to map the input data to Pandem-Source variables.
+If further customistions are needed, the user can define them using simple python scripts.

 The DLS ensures each source and variable is properly documented knwing its origin, meaning and data quality.